 winmgmt /resetRepository

-Restart and see if you can create a System Restore Point manually.
+Restart and try creating a System Restore Point manually.

 6] Run System Restore in Safe Mode or Clean Boot State